MicrosoftDocs/azure-docs/articles/aks/monitor-aks.md

 ms.topic: conceptual
 author: bwren
 ms.author: bwren
-ms.date: 07/29/2021
+ms.date: 03/08/2023
 ---

-# Monitoring Azure Kubernetes Service (AKS) with Azure Monitor
+# Monitor Azure Kubernetes Service (AKS) with Azure Monitor

 This article describes how to use Azure Monitor to monitor the health and performance of Azure Kubernetes Service (AKS).
 It includes collection of telemetry critical for monitoring, analysis and visualization of collected data to identify trends, and how to configure alerting to be proactively notified of critical issues.